 (b) an arrangement under repealed section 19(4)(b) that followed on the expiry of such a workplace agreement.

+Note for this section:

-Note: For the position when an agreement or arrangement referred to in subsection (9) ceases to have effect, see section 152 of the Workplace Relations Act 1996 of the Commonwealth.
+For the position when an agreement or arrangement referred to in subsection (9) ceases to have effect, see section 152 of the Workplace Relations Act 1996 of the Commonwealth.

 [Section 4H inserted by No. 20 of 2002 s.
 31.]